 As toddlers, we learnt to wash our hands.
 But did we ever master the skill to the extent that is needed to wash pathogens off our hands, and save lives?
 Multiple studies show people don't wash their hands at the right times, in the right way or for the right amount of time.
 We contaminate the things and people we touch with the germs we carry on our hands.

-Viruses spread very quickly from an infected person to others through:
+Viruses such as coronavirus and influenza spread very quickly from an infected person to others through: